yale-nlp/RLRR/README.md

 # RefEval

-This repository is for our work "References Improve LLMs-as-Judges for LLM Alignment."
+This repository is for our work "References Improve LLM Alignment in Non-Verifiable Domains."

 ## Outline